eijnehc/RockCat/README.md

 At the prompt, navigate to the where source code folder and type the below command to install the dependencies for Server and Client.

+    pnpm client-install
-    npm install -g pnpm
+    pnpm server-install

-# Server

-# Web App

-Navigate to ./client in a separate terminal session, type the below command to start the application.

-    cd ./client
+## Getting Started

+To run the demo in a development environment, you can simply start web app and the backend service in same terminal instances by running

-    pnpm vite
+    pnpm dev